TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. method:: class.mro()

-   This method can be overridden by a metaclass to customize the method resolution order for its instances.
-It is called at class instantiation, and its result is stored in :attr:`~class.__mro__`.
+   This method can be overridden by a metakundi to customize the method resolution order for its instances.
+It is called at kundi instantiation, and its result is stored in :attr:`~class.__mro__`.

 .. method:: class.__subclasses__

-   Each class keeps a list of weak references to its immediate subclasses.
+   Each kundi keeps a list of weak references to its immediate subclasses.
 This method returns a list of all those references still alive.
    Example::

       >>> int.__subclasses__()
-      [<class 'bool'>]
+      [<kundi 'bool'>]

 .. rubric:: Footnotes